-The Court-Martial Process
+General Court-Martial Process

-Understanding what will happen next is the best way to deal with the pressure of a court-martial.
+Understanding what will happen next is the best way to deal with the pressure of a General Court-Martial.
 The following is designed to assist you and your family with the way forward.
 The basic structure of the military process is similar to criminal trials you may have seen in civilian courts or depicted in the movies.
 Once allegations are made, the government begins to investigate the crime.
 The government’s investigators are usually either Military Police Investigators (MPI) or Criminal Investigation Division (CID) officers.
 These individuals interview the key witnesses, secure all available evidence, and create a report that details the nature of their investigation.

 Based upon the investigation by MPI or CID, the government prosecutor (trial counsel) then discusses the case with your chain of command.
 The trial counsel with typically recommend to the command the possible charges that could be preferred against you.
 Having charges preferred against you is when your command decides to formally charge you with a crime.

 Once charges are preferred against you, each level in the chain of command will make a recommendation as to what type of trial the case should be heard by.
 The command can recommend a Summary Court-Martial, a Special Court-Martial consisting of a military judge alone, a Bad Conduct Discharge Special Court-Martial, or a General Court-Martial.
 Each level of court-martial has different maximum punishments that it is authorized to impose.